 In this article, we shall take you through all the mandatory Wholly Owned Subsidiary (WoS) Compliances that are applicable on a subsidiary company, at different points of time, during the year.

 A subsidiary company is any company, where 50% or more of its share capital is owned by a company that is incorporated in another foreign nation.
 The said foreign company is called the holding company or the parent company.
 Foreign Subsidiary Companies, being registered in India, are governed by Indian laws, like any other Indian company.

-For details relating to incorporation of a foreign subsidiary company in India, please refer the following link : Wholly Owned Subsidiary Incorporation in India
+For details relating to incorporation of a foreign subsidiary company in India, please refer the following link : Incorporation of a Subsidiary in India

 Compliances are based on many aspects of the company.
 One must understand what all compliances are supposed to be met according to the type of company that is incorporated, the industry of operations, annual turnover, number of employees and so on.